Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Reporting health care fraud

-The Compliance and Monitoring Branch conducts monitoring activities and compliance reviews of physicians or other practitioners’ claims for benefits and pursues recovery in accordance with the Alberta Health Care Insurance Act.
+The Audit and Compliance Assurance Unit conducts monitoring activities and compliance reviews of physicians or other practitioners’ claims for benefits and pursues recovery in accordance with the Alberta Health Care Insurance Act.

-In the course of its activities, the Compliance and Monitoring Branch may determine that certain conduct, as it relates to the submission and payment of claims, may constitute a fraudulent offence on the AHCIP.
+In the course of its activities, the Audit and Compliance Assurance Unit may determine that certain conduct, as it relates to the submission and payment of claims, may constitute a fraudulent offence on the AHCIP.

-These fraudulent offences may be perpetrated by both Alberta residents as well as physicians or practitioners.
+These fraudulent offences may be perpetrated by both Alberta residents as well as physicians and practitioners.

 We recognize the vast majority of health care service providers and Alberta residents are honest and ethical.
 However, there are a small number of individuals who attempt to deceive the Alberta government.
 This could be physicians or other practitioners who deliberately seek payment for services not rendered, or residents who obtain publicly funded medications, or health services, which they are not legally entitled to receive.